This best homemade Cornbread Dressing is made from scratch with a combination of cornbread and french bread, sautéed vegetables and fresh herbs.

 • Sauté Veggies: Add the butter to a large skillet over medium heat.
 Once the butter has melted add the onion, celery, basil, thyme, rosemary and parsley and cook for a few minutes until softened.

 • To a large mixing bowl add dried bread cubes.
-Pour in butter and Vegetable mixture.
+Pour in butter and vegetable mixture.

 • Add broth: Gradually ladle the broth mixture onto the bread, tossing lightly as you go.
 Add more broth, just until everything is evenly moistened.
 Don't add too much broth or it will be more mushy and dense.
 Taste and add more herbs or salt, if needed.

 • Bake: Pour mixture into a 9×13 inch baking dish and bake at 350 degrees F for 20 to 25 minutes, or until golden brown on top.
+If you want a thinner, crispier stuffing, bake in 2 9×13 pans.

 Notes

-Freezing Instructions: Prepare stuffing as directed and bake in a freezer sage container.
+Freezing Instructions: Prepare stuffing as directed and bake in a freezer safe container.
 Once cooled, cover well with aluminum foil and freeze for up to 3 months.
 Rewarm in the oven, or heat individual servings in the microwave.

 Dried Fruit: Add dried cranberries or raisins.